cappuchinese/Intro-Java/src/week1_3/Readme.md

 wus.convertFromGrams(1000);
 ```

-will create a BritishWeightUnits holding 2 pounds, 3 ounces and 8 grams.
+will create a BritishWeightUnits object (instance) holding 2 pounds, 3 ounces and 8 grams.
 When you print this object this you will see

 ```